saleor/saleor-docs/docs/dashboard/using-saleor.md

 ### How to set up your account

-The first thing you need to do is set up a master account for your store—sometimes called an Admin Account or a Superuser Account.
+The first thing you need to do is set up a master account for your store — sometimes called an Admin Account or a Superuser Account.
 This is done by your developer when forking the platform and setting up your iteration of Saleor.
 You just need to supply the developer with the details of your main administrator and the setup password.

 ### How to access your dashboard